 - Parmlig error

-Such errors can be disastrous.
-According to a 2017 Ponemon Institute study, the average cost of downtime at an organization is about $9,000 per minute.
+Such mistakes can be disastrous.
+According to a 2017 Ponemon Institute Study, the average cost of downtime at an organization is about $9,000 per minute.
 That doesn’t even take into account the damage to your company’s reputation, customer base, and future.
 But here’s another statistic to keep in mind – a stunning 40 percent of businesses that suffer significant downtime never fully recover.

-Obviously, carefully planned disaster recovery solutions are essential.
-But the core of the issue is the limited pool of knowledgeable mainframe programmers on staff at many financial, government and other organizations.
+Carefully planned disaster recovery solutions are essential.
+But the core of the issue is the limited pool of knowledgeable mainframe programmers on staff at many financial, government, and other organizations.
 Inexperienced programmers with limited knowledge of the systems for which they are responsible can cause immense damage.